naeemmohd/python/Python 201/002-FirstRestAPI/README.md

 ### First REST API Version 1:
   * We will extend our previous app.py server application to add routes for the above verbs.
+  * First of all we import class/module Flask and then jsonify method -  from flask import Flask, jsonify
+  * Then we create a flask application with __name__ to give a dynamic name to the application - flaskApp = Flask(__name__)
+  * Then we start writing decorators and their methods for '/'(home/root) GET request and '/products' GET request
+  * For the root resource here are the details - Resource: / Method : GET - e.g http://127.0.0.1:5000/
+  * For the products resource here are the details - Resource: /products Method : GET - e.g http://127.0.0.1:5000/products
+  * Finally we run the server application on a specific port.
+The server is ready and listening for any requests

     ```
     # create a file app_v1.py using command in termimal window - nano app_v1.py
     # from package flask, import class/module Flask and jsonify